cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 ---------------------------
 The CDAP :ref:`Logging HTTP RESTful API
 <http-restful-api-logging-changing-program-log-levels>` can be used to set the log levels
-for a particular run of a program.
-Once changed, they can be reset back to what they started with by using the :ref:`reset endpoint <http-restful-api-logging-resetting>`.
+of a program, either before a particular run or while it is running.
+Once changed, they can be reset back to what they were originally by using the :ref:`reset endpoint
+<http-restful-api-logging-resetting>`.

-To change the log level before an application starts, you can add the logger name as the key and log level as the value in the preferences.
+- To configure the log level before an application starts, you can add the logger name as the key and log level as the value in the preferences.
 The logger name should be prefixed with ``system.log.level``.

-For example, if you want to change the log level of the ``HelloWorld`` class of the :ref:`Hello World example <examples-hello-world>` to ``DEBUG``, you would use ``system.log.level.co.cask.cdap.examples.helloworld.HelloWorld`` as the key and ``DEBUG`` as the value.
+  For example, if you want to set the log level of the ``HelloWorld`` class of the :ref:`Hello World example <examples-hello-world>` to ``DEBUG``, you would use ``system.log.level.co.cask.cdap.examples.helloworld.HelloWorld`` as the key and ``DEBUG`` as the value.
 This can be applied to any package or classes.
 If the logger name is omitted, it will change the log level of ROOT.

-To change the log level of a program dynamically (for a worker, flow, or service which are running), see :ref:`Logging HTTP RESTful API
+- To configure the log level of a program dynamically (such as a worker, flow, or service which is currently running), see the :ref:`Logging HTTP RESTful API
   <http-restful-api-logging-changing-program-log-levels>`.

-You can change the log level at
-run level of a worker, flow, or service.
+**Note:** The :ref:`Logging HTTP RESTful API
+<http-restful-api-logging-changing-program-log-levels>` for changing program log levels

-**Note:** The log levels can only be changed for programs that are running under Distributed CDAP.
-Changing the log levels for programs in the CDAP Standalone is not supported.
-You have to either modify the ``logback.xml`` or :ref:`provide
+can only be used with programs that are run under Distributed CDAP.
+For changing the log levels of programs run under Standalone CDAP, you either modify the ``logback.xml`` file, or you :ref:`provide a "logback.xml" <application-logback>` with your application before it is deployed.
-<application-logback>` a ``logback.xml`` for your application.

 .. _logging-monitoring-system-services-logs: